Xernisfy/pokemon-tcg-importer/README.md

   - these files are ready to be copied to `PokemonTCG/pokemon-tcg-data` directly
 - `out/sets/en.json`
   - an array containing set metadata
-  - the entries can be copied into the equally named file in `PokemonTCG/pokemon-tcg-data`
+  - the file is ready to be copied into the equally named file in `PokemonTCG/pokemon-tcg-data`